Faj1223/ViNarrA/README.md

 # ViNarrA
-**ViNarrA** (*Vision Narration Assistant*) is an AI-powered application designed to analyze videos, generate detailed descriptions, and answer questions about their content.
+**ViNarrA** (*Vision Narration Assistant*) is an AI-powered application designed to analyze videos and pictures, generate detailed descriptions, and answer questions about their content.
 This project leverages cutting-edge advancements in computer vision, video processing, and natural language understanding.

 ---